laravel/docs/cashier-paddle.md

 ## Introduction

 > **Warning**
-> At this time, Cashier Paddle only supports Paddle Classic, which is not available to new Paddle customers unless you contact Paddle support.
+> These docs are for Cashier Paddle v2's integration with Paddle Billing.
+If you're still using Paddle Classic, you can use [Cashier Paddle v1](https://github.com/laravel/cashier-paddle/tree/1.x).

 [Laravel Cashier Paddle](https://github.com/laravel/cashier-paddle) provides an expressive, fluent interface to [Paddle's](https://paddle.com) subscription billing services.
 It handles almost all of the boilerplate subscription billing code you are dreading.
-In addition to basic subscription management, Cashier can handle: coupons, swapping subscription, subscription "quantities", cancellation grace periods, and more.
+In addition to basic subscription management, Cashier can handle: swapping subscription, subscription "quantities", subscription pausing, cancellation grace periods, and more.

-While working with Cashier we recommend you also review Paddle's [user guides](https://developer.paddle.com/guides) and [API documentation](https://developer.paddle.com/api-reference).
+While working with Cashier we recommend you also review Paddle's [concept guides](https://developer.paddle.com/concepts/overview) and [API documentation](https://developer.paddle.com/api-reference/overview).

 <a name="upgrading-cashier"></a>
 ## Upgrading Cashier